aackerman/PropTypes/README.md

 #### Example

-Pass a prop types schema, props, and a descriptive name.
+Pass a PropType schema, a props object, and a descriptive name for warnings.
+In React the descriptive name would be the `displayName` of a component.

 ```js
 import PropTypes from 'PropTypes';